Location Data: Best Location Datasets & Databases

 So location data is a tool with many uses.
 It’s only going to become more versatile, as the information in a location dataset becomes more varied.
 Let’s have a look at the location data attributes of today, and the new attributes being added to datasets.

-Of course, the basic attribute of any location dataset is geospatial information.
+Of course, the basic attribute of any location dataset is geospatial data.
 This is given in various units: lat/long address, visual heat maps mapping foot traffic, or IDs, placekeys and geocodes specific to the provider.
-Other attributes include metadata about a location, such the building height, local amenities, and consumer footfall in the surrounding polygon
+Other attributes include metadata about a location , such the building height, local amenities, and consumer footfall in the surrounding polygon

 Across the external data industry, location data services are becoming increasingly tailored to each data client’s needs.
 Though unstructured, generalized mobility datasets are still available and valuable to many clients, most data providers now offer custom location intelligence, with attributes of the client’s choosing.
 For example, vendors will compile data points according to a specific geography, whether a country or ZIP code.
 This saves time in data cleaning and analysis.